abhikjain360/abhikjain360.github.io/content/2021-02-04-Writing a JSON Parser in Rust: Part 1.md

 }
 ```

-Using `new` is the standard way most structs are created in Rust, so we also define a similar way to contruct the `Parser` struct.
+Using `new` is the standard way most structs are created in Rust, so we also define a similar way to construct the `Parser` struct.
+We take a immutable reference to the string being parsed as we don't need to modify it, only read from it.
+The lifetime with the reference `&'a` tells the compiler to check that `src` is valid atleast as long as the created `Parser` lives.

+> Usually Rust compiler is able to figure out lifetimes using *lifetime elisions*, but in our case it is not.
+To know about cases when compiler does figure out lifetimes on its own, see [this][Lifetime elisions Rust Refence].

+The `chars()` method on a `str` returns a `std::str::Chars`, and we make it peekable.

 This is it for the 1st part!
 In the net part we will write some more methods for the `Parser` struct, and actually parse the string to produce the HashMap.